Wiki · Concept · Last reviewed June 23, 2026

 Public use of the term accelerated in 2024 as generative tools made large volumes of synthetic text and imagery cheap to produce.
 Simon Willison argued in May 2024 that naming the behavior mattered because it gave people a concise way to criticize unreviewed AI-generated publishing.

-In 2025, Merriam-Webster selected "slop" as its word of the year, with Associated Press coverage describing the expanded definition as low-quality digital material produced in quantity by AI.
-By 2026, academic work was treating slop as a research object rather than merely an insult, while noting that the term remains hard to define precisely.
+In 2025, Merriam-Webster selected "slop" as its word of the year and defined the AI-related sense as low-quality digital content usually produced in quantity by artificial intelligence.
+By 2026, academic work was treating slop as a measurable but contested category, useful only when it names process, incentives, and accountability rather than merely taste.

 Common Forms